emilasheras/emilasheras/README.md

 #  Hi there, here's some info about me

 -  I'm 20 years' old student from Mendoza, Argentina
--  Studying for a bachelor's degree in informatics and software development
+-  Studying now for a degree in computer science and software development
 -  Currently working on developing my game dev and programming knowledge in multiple languages
 -  Also: learning Python and C# as preferred languages
 -  Contact me and ask me anything!